tweag/python-monorepo-example/2018-08-23-jupyterlab-ihaskell.md

 ![Vega Wordcloud](../img/posts/jupyterlab-json.png)

-Let's proceed and plot this JSON as a Vega plot:
+Finally, we can plot this JSON with Vega:

 ```haskell